Learning everything there is to know about cutting board care was a must for me!

 How to Make Spoon Butter:

 Using the double boiler method fill the bottom pot with a small amount of water.
-Place on the stovetop and begin to warm on medium to low heat.
-Add a ⅛ cup of beeswax pellets or carnauba wax flakes to the top pot.
+Place it on the stovetop and begin to warm on medium to low heat.
+Add a ⅛ cup of wax to the top pot.

 Melt wax on low heat stirring occasionally.
-Next, add 3 ounces of walnut oil or coconut cutting board oil to the melted wax.
+Next, add 3 ounces of oil to the melted wax.
 Stir until the mixture is completely melted and combined.

-Remove from heat and add 3 drops of lemon essential oil or ⅛ teaspoon lemon juice.
+Remove it from the heat and add 3 drops of lemon essential oil or ⅛ teaspoon lemon juice.
 Stir to incorporate the lemon into the spoon butter.
-After carefully pour into metal tins and allow to cool before placing the lids on top.
+Then, carefully pour the mixture into each metal tin and allow to cool before placing the lids on top.

 Lemon Conditioning Spoon